-If you enroll in a nanodegree, you will get valuable support from the degree mentors and coaches.
+If you enroll in a Nanodegree, you will get valuable support from the degree mentors and coaches.
 They are there to make sure you complete the program and learn the skills you need for the job you want.

 You’ll find heaps of diverse, professional courses that range from beginner-level classes to more advanced-level topics.

 Most Coursera classes are taught by real university professors from some of the most prestigious institutions worldwide, like Princeton and Stanford.

 All courses are free to enroll in, but you can choose to pay for a “Coursera Verified Certificate” to prove course completion.
 The prices vary between $29 to $95.

-8. One Month
+10: One Month